The Oxford Martin Programme on

 Two new types of information relating to epidemics have become increasingly available.
 Firstly, genome sequences from emerging pathogens can be generated almost as fast as cases are counted.
 Bacteria and viruses evolve as they spread, so their genomes contain a record of who-infected-whom – a ‘genetic footprint’ of past transmission events.
 Secondly, digital data sets that describe human population density and mobility in unprecedented detail are now accessible.

-The Pandemic Genomics programme will bring together mathematical epidemiology, pathogen phylodynamics, and human geography to build a new body of theory capable of co-analysing these distinct sources of information.
+The Pandemic Genomics programme is bringing together mathematical epidemiology, pathogen phylodynamics, and human geography to build a new body of theory capable of co-analysing these distinct sources of information.
 The programme will develop and validate a prototype that will be tested on data from past and future outbreaks of emerging infectious disease.

-Alongside this basic research, the programme will engage with science advisors to develop a suite of policy tools that will explore how data on pathogen genomes and human mobility can better inform epidemic decision making.
+Alongside this basic research, the programme is engaging with science advisors to develop a suite of policy tools that will explore how data on pathogen genomes and human mobility can better inform epidemic decision making.

 The core scientific aim is to produce an analytical framework for emerging infections for the 21st century - one built on the assumption that pathogen genome sequences and human mobility data will be readily available during future outbreaks.